MarcosBianchii/3-Neuron-Perceptron-Logic-Gate/README.md

-# 3-Neuron Perceptron Logic Gate
+# Multi-Layer Perceptron Logic Gate
-The model uses 3-neurons activated by a sigmoid function to learn any logical gate.
+The model uses 3 neurons each activated by a sigmoid function to learn any logical gate.
 The model is trained using backpropagation and gradient descent.

 ## Compile and Run
 ```